The American Board of Dermatology – Background and Overview

 Please refer to the American Board of Medical Specialties Definition of Medical Professionalism.

-When I attend program-approved dermatology conferences like the American Academy of Dermatology Annual Meeting, do I count that towards my 6 weeks per year or 14 weeks total time away from training?
+When I attend program-approved dermatology conferences like the American Academy of Dermatology Annual Meeting, do I count that towards my 6 weeks (30 weekdays) per year or 14 weeks (70 weekdays) total time away from training?

 Certifying Exam - Content